Lochemage/Front-end-Developer-Interview-Questions/README.md

 * Explain what ARIA and screenreaders are, and how to make a website accessible.
 * Explain some of the pros and cons for CSS animations versus JavaScript animations.
 * What does CORS stand for and what issue does it address?
+* Explain the purpose of each of the HTTP request types when used with a RESTful web service.
+* What is Long Polling, how does it work, and why would you use it?
+  * What client and server side resources?
+  * What is the main drawback?
+  * Which HTML5 feature is the best alternative to long polling?
+* Explain the difference between stateless and stateful protocols.
+Which type of protocol is HTTP?
+* What is a "MIME type", what does it consist of, and what is it used for?

 #### HTML Questions: